 Finally at el Mirador

 It takes seven to eight hours to walk from el Tintal to el Mirador; always depending on the group, of course.
 The trail is easy but it’s long.
 Very long.
 And it’s hot in the jungle.
-But: there’s a shower at the camp at el Mirador (that’s what kept me going), it costs 10 Quetzales and is absolutely worth every cent.
+But: there’s a shower at the camp at el Mirador (that’s what kept me going).
+It costs 10 Quetzales and is absolutely worth every cent.
 It’s that moment when a simple rainwater shower becomes pure luxury.

 To watch the sunset we went to el Tigre pyramid, the second highest structure of El Mirador.
-Up there we found an illustrious crowd: Not only did we meet archeologist Dr. Richard D. Hansen, the director of the Mirador Basin Project, but also Tony Wheeler, co-founder of the Lonely Planet, and Sam Coswell, the guy who descended into Marum crater on Vanuatu, one of the world’s most active volcanoes.
+Up there we found an illustrious crowd: Not only did we meet archaeologist Dr. Richard D. Hansen, the director of the Mirador Basin Project, but also Tony Wheeler, co-founder of the Lonely Planet, and Sam Cossman, the guy who descended into Marum crater on Vanuatu, one of the world’s most active volcanoes.
 Some people completely forgot about the sunset.

 Exploring el Mirador